CiscoDevNet/cloud-cml/README.md

 >       username: admin
 >       # raw_secret: # Undefined
 > ```
+> You can retrieve the generated passwords after applying with `terraform output cml2secrets`.

 > [!IMPORTANT]
 > CyberArk Conjur is not currently in the Terraform Registry.
 You must follow its [installation instructions](https://github.com/cyberark/terraform-provider-conjur?tab=readme-ov-file#terraform-provider-conjur) before running `terraform init`.
 These steps are only required if using CyberArk Conjur as an external secrets manager.